91

 This website is a labor of love; I receive immeasurable gratification working on it, deepening my connection with my youngest daughter.
 I hope we can build this community by sharing our Wind Phones with others across the United States and the world.

-Telephone of the Wind as you walk with grief, a place where the wind will take your words to the ones you love who have walked ahead.
+My wish is that your path leads you to a Telephone of the Wind as you walk with grief, a place where the wind will take your words to the ones you love who have walked ahead.

 ~Amy